Home - Bookapy Book Preview

 We descended to the hall, where my father was standing, waiting.

-I realised she had outflanked my father.
-His face hardened but he was unwilling to make a scene.
-He managed to shake Frau Schmidt’s hand as my mother ushered them to the door.
+“Frau Schmidt and I have agreed Will and Col can spend time together here and at their house.
+It will help both boys’ language skills.”
+My mother had outflanked my father.
+His face hardened, but he was unwilling to make a scene in front of strangers.
+He managed to shake Frau Schmidt’s hand as my mother ushered her and Col to the door.

 “Thank you, Frau Doktor Johnstone.”
 Frau Schmidt raised an eyebrow at her son.

 “Vielen Dank, Frau Doktor Johnstone.”
-Col’s voice was polite but guarded, his eyes flicking anxiously across me and my father before coming to rest on my mother’s face.
+Col’s voice was polite but guarded, his eyes flicking across me and my father before coming to rest on my mother’s face.

 “Bitte sehr.”